CMSC-23500-Winter2023/rust-primer/module_4/README.md

 Similar to C, C++ and Java, Rust provides the ability to write multi-threaded programs which allows for concurrent execution of program code, and threads have the ability to read and write shared data, as we shall see soon.

 Threading in rust is handled via the `std::thread` library, which provides the ability to `spawn` threads.
-The thread `thread::spawn` function call takes in a function `closure`, which can is an anonmyous function that can be saved in a variable or passed to other functions, along with associated context.
+The thread `thread::spawn` function call takes in a function `closure`, which is an anonmyous function with associated context that can be saved in a variable and passed to other functions.
 The following example spawns a single thread which prints 10 lines, while the main thread prints 5 lines, and these can run concurrently.
-The closure is defined line a function in-place using the `|| {}` notation.
+The closure is defined as a parameter to `thread::spwan` using the `|| {}` notation.

 ```rust
 use std::thread;